coffeesnwob/cloud-notes/structural markup.md

 ## Line breaks and horizontal rules

-The `<br>` will add a line break inside the middle of the paragraph.
+The `<br>` will adds a line break inside the middle of the paragraph.

 ```html
 <p>